trivett/dev-environment-setup/apple/README.md

 * Wipe your hard drive by powering on your Mac while holding down the Option key, select the OSX USB drive, go to Utilities > Disk Utility, and format your hard disk in Mac OSX (Journaled) format.
 * Don't sign in with your Apple ID right away.

-### Important: If you are doing this with El Capitain, you need another step:
-* Restart your laptop and hold cmd+r
-* Go to Utilities > Terminal
-* Execute `csrutil disable`
-* Now you can go into hardhat mode on your computer.
-Without this, anything relating to `root` will be impossible.

 ### Xcode:
-* Install all updates for your OS etc.
-* Get Xcode's command line tools to get GCC, git and other goodies.
+* Unless you plan on doing iOS or native Mac coding, you don't need xcode.
+Just run `code-select —install` to get GCC, git and other goodies.
-* Once it downloads do ````xcode-select --install```` to get the command line tools.

 ### System preferences: